lljustycell999/Text-Document-Enhancer/README.md

 1: Install the latest versions of [Python](https://www.python.org/downloads/), [Git](https://git-scm.com/download/mac), and [Homebrew](https://brew.sh/).

-2: In the terminal, clone this GitHub repository with:
+2: In the terminal, clone this GitHub repository with the commands:

   * git clone https://github.com/lljustycell999/Text-Document-Enhancer